adelkaiarullin/RL/README.md

 # RL
-The repository contains implementation of few RL algorithms
+The repository contains implementation of few RL algorithms such as Vanilla Policy Gradient